dmikulicwr/logic-tutorial/README.md

   ([[?a . ?d] _ [?a . ?r]] (myappendo ?d y ?r)))
 ```

-<code>defne</code> above is syntax sugar around matche.
-It creates a function (named myappendo) that accepts three arguments.
+<code>defne</code> above is syntax sugar around <code>matche</code>.
+It creates a function (named <code>myappendo</code>) that accepts three arguments.
 It matches x, y and z with the three arguments in the list at the beginning of each clause.
 In this case the first clause is matched cons style. <code>?a</code> is declared as the first item and <code>?d</code> is declared as the rest.
 The second item is ignored, the third is split in the same way.
 Note that the <code>?a</code> is shared here on the first and third parameter of the match.
 This makes the first item in x, the first item in z.
 Assuming the x and z can be matched as above, appendo is recursively called on the rest of each list (including y, untouched).
 Something similar to the shared <code>?a</code> is going on when the recursion bottoms out (when x is empty).
 In this clause y is declared as z.
 This makes y the tail of a cons like expression (specifically the <code>?r</code>) from the previous recursive call.

 //Source: http://objectcommando.com/blog/2011/10/13/appendo-the-great/

 We can pass in logic variables in any one of it's three arguments.
+Note that <code>appendo</code> can infer it's inputs!
+This definition uses pattern matching - it can decrease the amount of boiler plate we have to write for many programs.

 Now try the following: